zicongmei/ai-story/fullText1/README.md

 *   **Story Generation from Abstract:** The `story` subcommand takes an abstract and generates the full text, chapter by chapter, adhering to a specified word count per chapter, **sending the entire abstract to the AI as context for each chapter generation**.
 Each generated chapter is immediately appended to the output file.
 *   **Robust Chapter Generation:** When generating individual story chapters, if `utils.CallGeminiAPI` encounters an error, the program will automatically **retry up to 3 times** to regenerate that chapter before marking it with an error message and continuing.
 This improves resilience against transient API issues.
 *   **Resume Generation:** If the `--output` file already exists, the program will send its content to Gemini to identify the number of previously written chapters.
 Generation will then resume from the next missing chapter.
 The full content of the existing file (including abstract and previously written chapters) is sent as context for the first new chapter, and subsequent newly generated chapters are appended to this context for continuous flow.
 *   **Dedicated Log File for Story Generation:** When running the `story` subcommand, a separate log file will be created.
-If the `--abstract-file` is named `abstract-YYYY-MM-DD-HH-MM-SS.txt`, the log will be saved as `log-YYYY-MM-DD-HH-MM-SS.log` in the current directory.
+If the `--abstract-file` is named `abstract-YYYY-MM-DD-HH-MM-SS.yaml`, the log will be saved as `log-YYYY-MM-DD-HH-MM-SS.log` in the current directory.
 All `log.Printf` and `log.Fatalf` messages from the `story` subcommand will be written to this file in addition to `stderr`.
-*   **Default Settings:** Sensible defaults for output file name (`abstract-yyyy-mm-dd-hh-mm-ss.txt` or `fulltext-yyyy-mm-dd-hh-mm-ss.txt`).
+*   **Default Settings:** Sensible defaults for output file name (`abstract-yyyy-mm-dd-hh-mm-ss.yaml` or `fulltext-yyyy-mm-dd-hh-mm-ss.txt`).
 No default configuration file is assumed; if `--config` is not used, environment variables are checked.
 *   **Flexible Input:** Takes story instructions as an *optional* command-line argument for the `abstract` subcommand.
 *   **Persistent Output:** Saves the generated abstract or full story to a specified (or default) text file.
 *   **Dynamic Thinking Budget:** The Gemini API calls are configured with `ThinkingBudget: -1` by default, enabling dynamic thinking by the model.
 This can be overridden for compatible models using `thinking_level` in the config.